rudi77/sdc/project2/writeup.md

 ![alt text][image2]

-Finally I have also generated a horizontal bar chart showing the sample distribution of the training set with it class names.
+Finally I have also generated a horizontal bar chart showing the sample distribution of the training set with its class names instead of the class ids.

 ![alt text][image3]